Skip to content

 Tags — the cross-framework headless token / tags input

-Tags is Rozie's headless, fully-accessible tags / token input — a @rozie-ui family with no third-party engine behind it.
-Every behaviour (type-to-add with configurable delimiter keys, paste-to-bulk-add, Backspace-deletes-previous, dedup, per-token validation, a max cap, removable chips with labelled remove controls, a live token count, and the focus choreography) is authored once in Tags.rozie and compiled to idiomatic React, Vue, Svelte, Angular, Solid, and Lit.
+Tags is a headless, fully-accessible tags / token input with no third-party engine behind it.
+It covers the whole behaviour surface: type-to-add with configurable delimiter keys, paste-to-bulk-add, Backspace-deletes-previous, dedup, per-token validation, a max cap, removable chips with labelled remove controls, a live token count, and the focus choreography.
+The same component ships for React, Vue, Svelte, Angular, Solid, and Lit.

-Under the hood the "engine" is the platform itself: one native <input> for typing plus a row of removable chips.
-The browser keyboard, the clipboard (paste), and focus all come from the platform for free.
-The committed tokens are modelValue (the sole model: true prop), so the value is fully two-way bound; the only local state is the in-progress draft text in the input — a genuine UI buffer distinct from the committed list.
+The foundation is the platform itself: one native <input> for typing plus a row of removable chips.
+The browser keyboard, the clipboard (paste), and focus all come from the platform.
+The committed tokens are modelValue (the sole model: true prop), so the value is fully two-way bound; the only local state is the in-progress draft text in the input, a genuine UI buffer distinct from the committed list.
 Rozie owns the author-side API: the two-way r-model:modelValue, the commit / dedup / validate / cap logic, paste distribution, the Backspace behaviour, the focus choreography (via one container ref, never per-chip refs), and the token-themed skin.

 The @rozie-ui/tags packages